ajreeves/andrewreevesorg/content/authors/admin/_index.md

 He has held research fellowships at the [Hoover Institution](https://www.hoover.org) at [Stanford University](https://stanford.edu) and at the [Center for the Study of American Politics](https://csap.yale.edu) within the [Institution for Social and Policy Studies](https://isps.yale.edu) at [Yale University](https://yale.edu).

 He studies elections, public opinion, and executive politics.
-His research examines the interchange between institutions and behavior with a focus on political accountability and public policy in the United States and has appeared in the _American Political Science Review_, the _American Journal of Political Science_, and the _Journal of Politics_, among other outlets.
+His research examines the interchange between institutions and behavior with a focus on political accountability and public policy in the United States and has appeared in the _American Political Science Review_, the _American Journal of Political Science_, and the _Journal of Politics_, among other outletsTEST.

 His first book, _The Particularistic President: Executive Branch Politics and Political Inequality_ with [Douglas Kriner](http://blogs.cornell.edu/kriner/) is the winner of the 2016 Richard E. Neustadt Award ( [Amazon](https://www.amazon.com/Douglas-L-Kriner/dp/1107616816/) | [CUP](https://www.cambridge.org/core/books/particularistic-president/1C2686B436BCBFAB3D46EDBD7C2A17C3) ).